survivejs/webpack-book/manuscript/02_webpack_compared.md

 ![Browserify](images/browserify.png)

 Dealing with JavaScript modules has always been a bit of a problem.
 The language itself didn't have the concept of modules till ES6.
 Ergo, we have been stuck in the '90s when it comes to browser environments.
 Various solutions, including [AMD](http://requirejs.org/docs/whyamd.html), have been proposed.

-In practice, it can be useful just to use CommonJS, the Node.js format, and let the tooling deal with the rest.
-The advantage is that you can often hook into npm and avoid reinventing the wheel.

 [Browserify](http://browserify.org/) is one solution to the module problem.
 It provides a way to bundle CommonJS modules together.
 You can hook it up with Gulp.
 There are smaller transformation tools that allow you to move beyond the basic usage.
 For example, [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development.
 This will save some effort and no doubt is a good solution up to a point.